 Sections of the existing host pipe which have shifted, dropped, or severely deteriorated (greater than 2” loss of diameter), shall be ground down, grouted, or otherwise repaired to provide a smooth continuous surface which will not reduce the cross-sectional area of the interior of the relined pipe or reduce wall thickness to less than the minimum specified thickness.

-Recommendations for the structural defect repair method shall be made by the Contractor after reviewing the CCTV.
+Recommendations for the structural defect repair method shall be made by the Contractor after reviewing the video inspection.

 690.03.03 TRIMMING INTRUDING LATERALS